Tools for stamping and signing PDF files

 pdf-stamp, which might still linger in some references.

-Note: This project is currently in alpha, and not yet production-ready.
+Note: This project is currently in beta, and not yet production-ready.

 PyHanko is hosted on PyPI,